Ethos-lab/robust-representation-matching/README.md

 pip install -r requirements.txt
 ```

 3. Download one of our pre-trained models from [here]().
-Create a directory named `checkpoints` in the project root directory and store the downloaded model here.
+Create a directory named `checkpoints` in the project root directory and store the downloaded model there.
 4. The following is an example to evaluate a pre-trained ResNet50 model:

 ```
 # AutoPGD Attack using IBM ART
 python ibm_test.py --arch resnet50 --load-path /path/to/checkpoint.pt.last --data-dir /path/to/cifar --attack auto_pgd --random-restarts 10 --pgd-iters 50
 ```

 ## Example

 ### Training
-Let's train a resnet50 model on CIFAR-10 dataset using the following three methods:
+To train a resnet50 model on CIFAR-10 dataset, refer to the following example commands:

 **1. fast SAT**